 In 2017, I embarked on a journey to get an MFA degree, but I wanted to also learn publishing and preferred genre writing over literary, so I chose to enter Emerson College’s Master of Fine Arts program in Popular Fiction Writing and Publishing and graduated in May of 2019.
 The program focused on literary writing with genre fiction elements, such as mystery, thriller, speculative fiction, horror and the like.

-My education combined with extensive reading and writing has allowed me to realize that a story with great writing will fall flat without a good story.
+My education combined with extensive reading and writing has allowed me to realize that a novel with great writing will still fall flat without a good story.
 Story trumps good writing.
-This realization has made me want to help others write the best story.
+This realization has made me want to help others write their best story.